zimo0110/PasswordGeneratorAPI/README.md

 # PasswordGeneratorAPI
-A simple project to get a better hang of java, which will an API which provides access to generating a password dependent on the input parameters
+A simple project to get a better hang of Java, which will be an API that provides access to generating a password dependent on the input parameters

+##Structure